Globular star cluster M80

 Visual magnitude: 7,3m

-Distance to the star clusters M80 to the Sun is 48260 light years
+Distance from the star clusters M80 to the Sun is 48260 light years

 Angular size: 9'